 CSW68 was held over two weeks in New York, with more than 800 meetings that brought together governments, civil society organisations, NGOs, experts and activists from across the world.
 It was difficult to choose which sessions to attend.
 I've highlighted five presentations I attended that offered learnings for workplace leaders in Aotearoa New Zealand.
-If you would like to find out about other sessions from CSW68, information is available on the UN Women website. $\rightarrow$ a session on Centring Racially Marginalised Voices (CARM) as part of the Global Inclusion and Diversity Alliance (GIDA).
+If you would like to find out about other sessions from CSW68, information is available on the UN Women website. →

+→ Centring Racially Marginalised Voices (CARM)

+It was a privilege to co-present a session on Centring Racially Marginalised Voices (CARM) as part of the Global Inclusion and Diversity Alliance (GIDA).

-Our session was based on the ground-breaking research undertaken by Diversity Council Australia which provides a framework for listening to, and prioritising, what marginalised people are telling us about the systemic barriers they face and, importantly, ensuring these perspectives are the foundation on which we build the diversity and equity initiatives focused on removing those barriers.
+Our session was based on the ground-breaking research undertaken by Diversity Council Australia1 which provides a framework for listening to, and prioritising, what marginalised people are telling us about the systemic barriers they face - and, importantly, ensuring these perspectives are the foundation on which we build the diversity and equity initiatives focused on removing those barriers.

-The session examined the experiences of intersectionality of racially marginalised women through the Australian, Canadian, New Zealand and Hong Kong lenses using the Collaborative Framework of co-diagnose, co-design, codeliver and co-evaluate.
-Using the New Zealand lens, we discussed the importance of reciprocity, "centring voice" as a foundational principle of engagement, the principles of self-determination and having
+The session examined the experiences of intersectionality of racially marginalised women through the Australian, Canadian, New Zealand and Hong Kong lenses using the Collaborative Framework of co-diagnose, co-design, co-deliver and co-evaluate.
+Using the New Zealand lens, we discussed the importance of reciprocity, "centring voice" as a foundational principle of engagement, the principles of self-determination and having meaningful control over one's own life and cultural wellbeing as embedded in Te Tiriti o Waitangi.

-Waitangi.